simontorres/goodman_user_manual/user_manual/_requirements_software.rst

 This will compile `dcr` and also it will create other files.
 The executable binary here is ``dcr``.

-We have successfully compiled *dcr* in several platforms, such as:
+We have successfully compiled *dcr* right out the box in several platforms, such as:

 - Ubuntu 16.04
 - Centos 7.1, 7.4